fpereiro/dale/README.md

 ## License

-lith is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.
+dale is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.